 A confluence of technological factors in the mid-1800s produced one of the largest mass media booms in history.

 Dime novels are popular mass media stories printed in the period between 1860 and 1930, and were preceded by story papers and pamphlet novels, which became popular as early as the 1830s.
-All of these forms of media came into existence thanks to the timely co-development of a number of printing technologies that made the production and dissemination of text materials easier and cheaper.
-Previously, fiction in the form of books were luxury items only accessible by wealthier middle class people.
-The nineteenth century brought fiction into reach of a far larger section of the population with cheaper techniques.
+All of these forms of media came into existence due to the timely co-development of a number of printing technologies that made the production and dissemination of text materials easier and less expensive.
+Previously, cloth-bound or leather-bound books were luxury items only accessible to the middle and upper classes.
+The nineteenth century brought fiction into reach of a far larger section of the population because of cheaper printing techniques.

 Previous Printing Technology

 The clearest predecessors of the dime novel are block books.
 These were early forms of printed books with illustrations, and, in Europe, date at least as old as the 15th century.
 Blocks books could be reproduced much more quickly than previous methods, in that the entire page existed as a wood block negative to be inked and printed over and over again.
 Block books persisted even into the age of the movable type era as they incorporated illustrations very easily.
 That is to say, the time to produce an all-text block is roughly equivalent to that needed to produce a block with an image.
 The advantage of block books over the emergent movable type technology lay in the fact that reprints did not require the recomposition of the page in movable type.
 Recomposition was time-consuming and potentially introduced errors to a stable text.
 Movable text had the advantage of editability, but block books maintained an advantage of reproducibility for centuries.
 Typical block books only printed the black outline.
 Europeans experimented with color block printing, but did not perfect the methodology until much later in the modern era.
 Instead, color would be added by hand after printing via direct painting or stenciling.